wp-plugins/bj-lazy-load/readme.txt

 == Installation ==
 1. Download and unzip plugin
-2. Upload the 'bj-lazyload' folder to the '/wp-content/plugins/' directory,
+2. Upload the 'bj-lazy-load' folder to the '/wp-content/plugins/' directory,
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Optional usage ==